ajeetblog/blog/_wip/2020-04-27-SecAzDoPipelines.md

 ![Create KV Secrets](/images/posts/azdo/keyvault.JPG)

-2. Create variable group and enable the Key Vault linking
+2. Create a variable group and enable the Key Vault linking.

 ![Create Variable Group](/images/posts/azdo/linkkv.JPG)

-3. Select Subscription and Key Vault: You need to authroize the subscription.
+3. Select Subscription and Key Vault: You need to authorize the subscription.

 ![Link kv](/images/posts/azdo/kvpipeline3.JPG)

-4. Select and authorize the Key Vault, this action will create a service principal and it to Key Vault access policies with Get and List permission only.
+4. You have to select and authorize the Key Vault.
+This action will create a service principal and add to Key Vault access policies with **'Get' and 'List' permissions only**.

 ![authorize](/images/posts/azdo/selectkv.JPG)

-5. Select the keys that you wanted to be avaiable for pipeline as variable.
+5. Select the keys that you wanted to be available for the pipeline as a variable.

 ![filter](/images/posts/azdo/filter.JPG)

-6. Create Pipeline [*for this demo, I have choosen the default starter pipeline.*]
+6. Create Pipeline [*for this demo, I have chosen the default starter pipeline.*]

 ```YML
 # Starter pipeline